cloudwu/pbc/README.md

 You can use *wmessage* for encoding , and *rmessage* for decoding.

-See test/addressbook.c for detail.
+See test/addressbook.c for details.

 ## Pattern API

-If you need higher performance , you can use pbc_pattern_xxx api .
+If you need better performance , you can use pbc_pattern_xxx api .

-See test/pattern.c for detail.
+See test/pattern.c for details.

-pattern api is faster, and less memory used, and you can access data from native C struct .
+Pattern api is faster and less memory used because it can access data in native C struct.

 ## Extension

-PBC support extension with a simple way .
-PBC will add a prefix to every extension field name.
+PBC support extension in a very simple way .
+PBC add a specific prefix to every extension field name.

 ## Service